 Stories from the history and science of cosmetics, skin-care and early Beauty Culture.

-F. W. Hampshire produced a wide variety of products which included the Snowfire range of beauty preparations.
+F. W. Hampshire produced a wide variety of products including the Snowfire range of toiletries and cosmetics.

 Goya started out as a perfume brand founded by Douglas Collins in Brighton, England in 1937.
 Realising that Brighton was not particularly fashionable he also registered a London postal address at 4 Whitehorse Street, Piccadilly.